gitter-badger/Coinolith/README.md

 **Coinolith Features:**

-    Planned Support for the main cryptocurrency exchanges by volume
+    Planned Support for the main cryptocurrency exchanges

     Easy to use Api!